davidjgoss/davidjgoss.co/blog/better-pull-requests.md

 date: 2019-09-03
 title: Better Pull Requests
 summary:
-  I spend a lot of my time at work on pull requests - between ones I request and review, dozens per day.
-Through this, I've formed some opinions about what works and what doesn't in the pull request process.
+  I spend a lot of my time on pull requests.
+I have a few thoughts about what works and what doesn't in the pull request process.
 latest:
   better pull requests
 ---

-*I spend a lot of my time at work on pull requests - between ones I request and review, dozens per day.
-Through this, I've formed some opinions about what works and what doesn't in the pull request process.*
+*I spend a lot of my time on pull requests.
+I have a few thoughts about what works and what doesn't in the pull request process.*

 - - -